fjossinet/RNArtistCore/README.md

   -w3d number<br/>
   --width-3d=number<br/>

-These options define the width for the secondary (-w2d) or the tertiary (-w3d) interactions lines.
+    These options define the width/thickness for the secondary (-w2d) or the tertiary (-w3d) interactions lines.
 The number has to be an integer greater of equal to 0.

 ## Examples:
 <pre>